 Before opening a bank account in a Polish bank, it is advisable to compare each bank's commission rates for money transfers to and from Poland.
 Each bank also has different bank charges for banking operations and account services.
-It is essential to read all the conditions before signing an agreement with the bank.

 Money can also be transferred abroad by companies such as Western Union.